SudVig/AceLearn/README.md

 - Ensure that the backend servers (both Spring Boot and Django) are running before starting the React frontend to avoid any API connection issues.
 - If you encounter any issues during setup or execution, consult the respective documentation for Spring Boot, Django, and React, or seek assistance from the development community.

-By following these steps, you should have the project up and running successfully.